 Using search engines, you can market your blogs to people who conduct searches using keywords that directly relate to your blogs and products.
 Search engine marketing is very potent.
 It helps you rank higher in searches, increasing the probability of converting everyone who visits your blog.

 If you have followed this entire post to the letter, then congratulations!
 You have just taken your first step into the world of blogging.
-I’m glad that you have joined me on this journey.
-While I cannot guarantee that the ride will always be smooth, I can assure you that it will be incredibly rewarding.
+I’m glad that you have joined me on this journey of starting a blog.
+While I cannot guarantee that the ride will always be smooth (mistakes to avoid when starting), I can assure you that it will be enriching.
 Even if you do not intend to blog for long or for money, I hope that this guide has given you some valuable tips on how to start, run, and manage a blog.

-Feel free to give me feedback on your blog-creating experiences and this article in the comments below.
+Feel free to give me feedback on your how to start a blog-creating experience and this article in the comments below.
 I love hearing from you.